lilyosah/tech-knowledgebase/Software-Engineering/Machine Learning.md

 Both use [[Probability]]

 ##### Classification
+- For an input $x$, and a fixed set of output classes, return a predicted output in from that set

+==Probabilistic classifier:== In addition to outputting the most likely class, outputs the probability of it

 yi within C where C = {c1, c2, ... cl}

 ##### Regression
 yi within R
 Where does this thing best fit